vcortez29/msac-lab6/exercise03.md

 4. Why did we use the `--global` flag?
 (What does that do?)

+        It probaby indicates that whatever is input applies to the overall project

 5. Check your git config to show the changes you have made